 For sample recordings by WIPAC PIANISTS, visit our HIGHLIGHTS PAGE (see tabs above).

 Concours International des Grands Amateurs de Piano" in Paris, France, and "Van Cliburn International Piano Competition for Outstanding Amateurs" in Fort Worth, Texas, USA, have been sources of inspiration for the organization.
-Since those competitions were begun, others have followed in cities such as Boston, Colorado Springs, Salt Lake City, Chicago, Berlin, Vienna, and Warsaw.
+Since those competitions were begun, others have followed in cities such as Boston, Colorado Springs, Salt Lake City, Chicago, Berlin, Vienna, Warsaw, and St. Petersburg.
+Various festivals featuring amateur pianists are also being organized throughout the globe.
 The concept continues to grow accompanied by broader recognition of its artistic merits worldwide, year after year!

 WIPAC is registered as a non-profit entity under IRS Section 501(c)(3) and derives its support from the generosity of those who believe that music and the performing arts contribute to the enrichment of our lives.

 The Festival of Music and Washington International Piano Artists Competition is scheduled in late JULY or early AUGUST, annually.
 Detailed information is provided as soon as available on the COMPETITIONS page of this website.
 Interested pianists are encouraged to contact WIPAC for further information on dates, eligibility, and preparation requirements.